tlavette/cmpe283assignment-3/README.md

 * Collect and compile documentation.

-# Detailed Document with all the steps followed and answers for questions(1-4) is included in the github repo, filename - CMPE283Assignment_3.pdf
+# Detailed Document with all the steps followed and answers for questions(1-4) is included in the github repo, filename- CMPE283Assignment_3.pdf